sqlfluff/sqlfluff/CONTRIBUTING.md

 tox
 ```

-This will build and test for several python versions, and also lint the project.
+This will build and test for several Python versions, and also lint the project.
 Practically on a day-to-day basis, you might only want to lint and test for one
-python version, so you can always specify a particular environment.
-For example
+Python version, so you can always specify a particular environment.
+For example,
-if you're developing in python 3.8 you might call...
+if you are developing in Python 3.8 you might call...

 ```shell
 tox -e generate-fixture-yml,py38,linting